"A story of glamour, grit, and the ghosts we leave behind."

 Welcome to The Nightingale's Vice, a speakeasy-turned-lounge in the dying mining town of Flying Diamond, Colorado.
 The war rages overseas, but here in the fading elegance of a former brothel, three people are fighting their own battles just to survive another day.Set in the gritty elegance of post-war America, The Nightingale's Vice honors the stories of women who have done what they have to to survive, and gentle, sometimes broken, men hold onto their softness in a world they're taught to be tough in.

-Sarah is the artist and writer behind The Nightingale’s Vice.Inspired by the centuries of heartbreak and legend in the American West where she lives, she builds stories steeped in flirtation, grief, and emotional hauntings, where dance hall girls carry pasts and ghosts dance beside the living.Through illustrated zines and character art, she invites you to linger a little longer inside the Vice.It’s not just about Ginger, Harlan, or Charles.
-It’s about what they stir in you.
-Pull up a chair and stay a while.
-The stories don't end when the sun goes down.
+Sarah is the artist and writer behind The Nightingale’s Vice.Inspired by the centuries of heartbreak and legend in the American West where she lives, she builds stories steeped in flirtation, grief, and emotional hauntings, where dance hall girls carry pasts and ghosts dance beside the living.Free short-stories posted weekly/bi-weekly on AO3

 Ginger is a sultry, silver-tongued cabaret singer who harmonizes with the ghosts of her past if you listen close enough to the music.
 Discovered in her teens, she learned to weaponize charm early.
 Now she rules the stage at The Nightingale’s Vice with velvet confidence and a husky laugh that hints at old wounds.
 Equal parts glamour and grit, she’s sharp enough to burn you—but only if you forget she’s been burned first.